scheduleonce/developer-center/docs/Client-side APIs/use-cases-client-side-api.md

 Online scheduling presents a key opportunity to gather identifying information at the peak of the prospect’s interest.
 When a guest schedules a booking, they are more forthcoming with personal data, and are more likely to submit complete and accurate information than other modes of data collection.

-By applying our client-side libraries to your booking pages, you can capture meaningful information at a crucial point in the guest journey, when prospects are ready to engage.
+By applying our client-side libraries to your booking pages, you can capture meaningful information at a crucial point in the customer journey, when prospects are ready to engage.